spitlo/firetrak/README.md

 ```

 The first time you run Firetrak, a certificate will be generated and saved in `acme.json`.
 Subsequent runs will be faster.
-All projects will now (hopefully) be available at `https://PROJECT_SLUG.LOCAL_DOMAIN`.
+As long as you keep Firetrak running, all projects will now (hopefully) be available at `https://PROJECT_SLUG.LOCAL_DOMAIN`.
 You will still need to start the projects first.

 ### Generated files